belindamo/quartz/content/index.md

 ---
 title: Welcome
-note: Home page for public site
+note: Home page
 ---
 I'd like to understand the question: **How might humans align on how we define truth?** This question has been living rent-free in my brain for years.

 I would love to chat with people who resonate with my thoughts!
-[Please reach out ^^](https://twitter.com/belindmo)
+[Message me if you'd like ^^](https://twitter.com/belindmo)

 ## Experiments
 Enjoy these AI-filled experiments!